google/koladata/docs/api_reference.md

   kd.select(val, fltr, expand_filter=False) -> [[1, None, 4], [None]]

 Args:
-  ds: DataSlice to be filtered
+  ds: DataSlice with ndim > 0 to be filtered.
   fltr: filter DataSlice with dtype as kd.MASK.
   expand_filter: flag indicating if the 'filter' should be expanded to 'ds'